 Candidates for the Bachelor of Arts and Bachelor of Science degrees are required to complete 127 semester hours of college work.
-This work must include the appropriate General Education requirements and a major field of study chosen from those listed on pages 43 and 44.
-Students enrolled in the Second Bachelor's Degree program should refer to the special requirements outlined on pages 35 and 36.
+This work must include the appropriate General Education requirements and a major field of study chosen from those listed on pages 39 and 40.
+Students enrolled in the Second Bachelor's Degree program should refer to the special requirements outlined on page 32.